FAQ

 Pediatric Hematology-Oncology

-You should take MTX (Methotrexate) ce a week, at a specific time, with a lot of water to make sure it works well.
+You should take MTX (Methotrexate) once a week, at a specific time, with a lot of water to make sure it works well.
 Taking it with other drinks might affect how well the drug works and cause unexpected side effects.

 -